Toshiko Takaezu: Worlds Within Through May 18, 2025

 Member and ALL ACCESS tickets include same-day admission to this Special Exhibition, all other Special Exhibitions, and the MFAH Permanent Collections.

 Centered around her captivating ceramics, Toshiko Takaezu: Worlds Within presents a comprehensive portrait of the artist’s life and work, including monumental pieces from the acclaimed Star Series.
-Charting the development of her hybrid practice over seven decades, the exhibition presents upwards of 100 works of art displayed in stunning installations often inspired by those Takaezu created during her lifetime.
+Charting the development of her hybrid practice over seven decades, the exhibition presents more than 100 works of art in stunning installations often inspired by those Takaezu created during her lifetime.
 Rarely seen paintings and masterful weavings are also on display.

 Sound plays an important role in this exhibition as many of Takaezu’s closed ceramic forms contain unseen “rattles.”
-To allow visitors to explore these interior soundscapes firsthand, the exhibition will include a series of demonstration videos by composer and exhibition co-curator Leilehua Lanzilotti.
-In addition, Lanzilotti’s immersive video the sky in our hands, our hands in the sky (2023), commissioned for the exhibition, combines the recorded sounds of Takaezu’s closed forms with footage shot on the island of Hawai‘i—at the base of Kīlauea, the slopes of Mauna Loa, and the top of Mauna Kea.
+To allow visitors to explore these interior soundscapes firsthand, the exhibition includes a series of demonstration videos by composer and exhibition co-curator Leilehua Lanzilotti.
+In addition, Lanzilotti’s immersive video the sky in our hands, our hands in the sky, commissioned for the exhibition, combines the recorded sounds of Takaezu’s closed forms with footage shot on the island of Hawaii—at the base of Kīlauea, the slopes of Mauna Loa, and the top of Mauna Kea.
 The layers of sound, texture, color, and light bring the viewer into Takaezu’s multisensory landscapes.

 ► Publication